 A shock wave of energy shot outwards, this time bigger than before.
-Zero, Zeraph, and Agnis was in the middle of the battle with Salik.
-Each one holding back the monster with everything they got.
-Zero’s and Zeraph’s swords were like a pair of crane doing their ritualistic dance as they jabbed, strike, and stabbed.
+Zero, Zeraph, and Agnis were in the middle of the battle with Salik.
+Each one held back the monster with everything they got.
+Zero’s and Seraph’s swords were like a pair of cranes doing their ritualistic dance as they jabbed, struck, and stabbed.

-Salik did not phase in-between dimension and instead its fury couldn’t be contained.
-The giant hammer was swung like a toy from all around him.
-Not many were able to get a close to Salik and harm him directly.
-Mostly magic and arrows were able to hit Salik’s body, but it was not strong enough to cause great harm.
+Salik did not phase in-between dimensions; instead, its fury couldn’t be contained.
+The giant hammer swung like a toy from all around him.
+However, few could get close to Salik and harm him directly.
+Mostly magic and arrows were able to hit Salik’s body, but it was not strong enough to cause significant harm.

-All on its body, Salik became littered with broken arrows that snapped off on its deformed body.
+On its body, Salik became littered with broken arrows that snapped off its deformed body.

-The sound of the heavy hammer being hit down onto the ground picked up dust and broke deeply into the ground.
+The sound of the heavy hammer being hit down onto the ground picked up dust and broke deep into the ground.

 Zero, Zeraph, and Agnis were hopping around, trying not to get hit too badly by its hammer.
-They knew that a couple of well landed hits could shave a large amount of their health down to floor.
+They knew that a few well-landed hits could shave their health down to the floor.

-Zero flew in from the right, his sword slash forward into three strikes, and his third strike got caught in-between Salik’s armpit.
-With a grunt, Zero pushed all his strength into his whole arm and pulled upwards, slicing Salik’s shoulder clean off.
+Zero flew in from the right, his sword slashed forward into three strikes, and his third strike got caught in-between Salik’s armpit.
+Then, with a grunt, Zero pushed all his strength into his arm and pulled upwards, slicing Salik’s shoulder clean.

-Salik dropped his bloody hammer and flew towards the sword’s blade.
-With a vicious yank, Salik took Zero’s sword out of his hands and twirled it against Zero.
-A strange energy encompassed Zero’s sword, causing it to have erratic energy.
-Usually his sword couldn’t harm him, because of it being made from his own energy, but the one that came flying towards Zero was different.
-The broken sword was thrown into Zero’s shoulder, pinning him into the ground.
+Salik dropped his bloody hammer and flew toward the sword’s blade.
+Salik took Zero’s sword out of his hands with a vicious yank and twirled it against Zero.
+Strange energy encompassed Zero’s sword, causing it to have erratic energy.
+Usually, his sword couldn’t harm him because it was made from his energy, but the one flying toward Zero was different.
+The broken sword was thrown into Zero’s shoulder, pinning him to the ground.

 “Augh!”
 Zero yelled out in pain.
-He reached over towards the hilt in the hopes to pull it out, but the hilt was too far away for him to grab.
-Black blood covered the whole blade, and a wild hissing sound could be heard Zero’s shoulder.
-The black blood was slowly corroding his shoulder, giving him a painful burn.
+He reached over towards the hilt in the hopes of pulling it out, but the hilt was too far away for him to grab.
+Black blood covered the whole blade, and a wild hissing sound could be heard on Zero’s shoulder.
+The black blood was slowly eroding his shoulder, giving him a painful burn.